cyaguesa/SL-quant/README.md

 While SL-quant was developed for and tested on _C.elegans_ data, many other species do SL-trans-splicing.
 The analysis of trans-splicing events in such species is possible with SL-quant with the following adaptations.
 Don't hesitate to contact us if you need any help implementing those changes.

 #### Change the SL sequences in the blast database
 1- Find the SL sequences (not the full SL RNA sequences, only the part that will be trans-spliced to the mRNA) and save it in a fasta file `SL_my_species.fasta` in the `data/blast_db` directory.
+You should include the characters "SL1" and/or "SL2" in the header of the fasta sequence.

 2- Build the new blast database:

     makeblastdb -dbtype nucl -in data/blast_db/SL_my_species

 3- Replace the value of the `SL_db` parameter in the `SL-quant.sh` script by `"data/blast_db/SL_my_species.fasta"`.

+4- Replace the value of the `send` parameter in the `SL-quant.sh` script by the length of the new SL sequence(s).

 #### Change the reference genome index.
 1- Download the reference genome for your species of interest and save it as a fasta file `genome_my_species.fa` in a new `data/index_my_species` directory.